Zankoku-Okuno/neptune/docs/guides/get_started.md

             medium "text/plain" $ do
                 text "Goodbyte, cruel world!"
-            -- Just showing off how common code can be extracted -- The same thing can be done with Action, Neptune, and even Route msgHtml "Lord, I feel the ocean swayin' me..."
+            -- Just showing off how common code can be extracted -- The same thing can be done with monads msgHtml "Lord, I feel the ocean swayin' me..."
     -- Notice the ":msg" path segment in this route.
-This captures that segment as a QDatum endpoint "msg" "GET" "echo/:msg" $ do
+This captures that --    segment as a QDatum
+    endpoint "msg" "GET" "echo/:msg" $ do
-        -- Here, we use qDatum_ff to get the part of the URL captured by ":msg" -- The two 'f's are a double-force:
+        -- We use qDatum_ff to get the part of the URL captured by ":msg" -- The two 'f's are a double-force:
-        --   it must be present or error out (no danger of that here) --   it must parse to the correct type (we only need Text, so again no danger here) msg <- qDatum_ff "msg"
+        --   it must be present or error out (no danger of that here) --   it must parse to the correct type (we only need Text, so --       again no danger here)
+        msg <- qDatum_ff "msg"
         format $ msgHtml msg
     endpoint "static" "GET" "static/..." $ do
         --While I'm at it, here's how to cache.
 The argument is in seconds. setCache $ 24 * 60 * 60
+        -- A parameter in the URI path is called a "datum".
-        -- The `pathKey` is just a pre-defined way to access the datum `Vault`.
+        -- The `pathKey` is just a pre-defined way to access datums.
         --     You can easily create your own keys.
-        -- Use `datum` to retrieve data from this `Vault`. path <- T.unpack .
+        -- Use the `datum` function to retrieve data from this `Vault`. path <- T.unpack .
 T.intercalate "/" <$> datum_f pathKey
-        -- the `anyFormat` function ignores the `Accept` header and does not produce a `Content-Type` header. anyFormat $ sendfile ("static/" ++ path)
+        -- The `anyFormat` function ignores the `Accept` header and does not --     produce a `Content-Type` header.
+        anyFormat $ sendfile ("static/" ++ path)

 msgHtml :: Text -> Formats